Input — Smart UI JavaScript API

 Default value

-<smart-input locale='de'></smart-input>
+<smart-input locale="de"></smart-input>

-const input = document.querySelector('smart-input');
+const el = document.querySelector('smart-input');

-const input = document.querySelector('smart-input');
+const el = document.querySelector('smart-input');

-let locale = input.locale;
+const locale = el.locale;

 Callback function that allows you to define a custom format for messages returned by the Localization Module.
 Use this to modify or structure localized messages before they are delivered to the application, such as adding context, adjusting placeholders, or applying additional formatting logic.

-const input = document.querySelector('smart-input');
+const el = document.querySelector('smart-input');

-const input = document.querySelector('smart-input');
+const el = document.querySelector('smart-input');

-let localizeFormatFunction = input.localizeFormatFunction;
+const localizeFormatFunction = el.localizeFormatFunction;

 Defines or retrieves an object containing customizable text strings displayed by the widget, enabling localization for different languages and regions.
 This property works together with the locale property to allow the widget’s user interface labels, messages, and prompts to be easily translated and adapted for international audiences.